waynecarter/simple-intelligence/README.md

 ## Demo Cards

-The demo is trained to recognize the products in it's catalog using the camera.
+The demo is trained to recognize the products in its catalog using the camera.
 To help demonstrating these capabilities, [download the demo cards](https://raw.githubusercontent.com/waynecarter/simple-search/main/images/demo-cards.pdf), display them from your computer or print them out, and scan the cards to find the corresponding products in the app.
 Here are a few examples of cards from the set:

 ![Demo Card Examples](images/demo-card-examples.png)